-From the keywords “personal” and “capital,” personal capital is more than just a budgeting app that provides an electronic platform for wealth management.
+Just from seeing the keywords “personal” and “capital,” you can see that Personal Capital is more than just a budgeting app.
+It provides an electronic platform for wealth management.

 It is an easy-to-access all-in-one app that creates budget plans tailored to your personal needs, helping you grow your capital.

-If you’re looking to monitor and improve your net worth closely, Personal Capital might just be the best app in the market for you.
+If you’re looking to monitor and improve your net worth closely, Personal Capital might be the best app on the market for you.

-Launched in 2009, Personal Capital shines over other budgeting apps because it focuses more on investments.
+Launched in 2009, Personal Capital separates itself from other budgeting apps by focusing on investments.

 With its untainted reputation as a digital financial management app, Personal Capital currently manages over $12 billion in assets.

-It means that, by downloading this app, you avail of online financial education and help from actual human financial advisors.
+By downloading this app, you can take advantage of online financial education and support from actual human financial advisors.

-And because you can link it to your bank accounts, it becomes a one-stop shop to access and manage finances.
+And because you can link it to your bank accounts, it becomes your single stop to access and manage finances.